MEET OUR FACULTY & STAFF

 Ms Allen also enjoys singing and songwriting.
 Her CD of original songs is entitled Same Direction/Sala Adenike and is available online at iTunes. firstname.lastname@example.org

 Buffy Duncan is a community and church volunteer, local drama troupe director, and House Manager at the Imperial Theatre with a passion for community development, musical theatre, and spaghetti.
 Most importantly, she is a proud and committed JNSA parent.
 As an active member of the Unitarian Universalist Church of Augusta, Buffy assists in planning and organizing activities and worship services for young adults, facilitates theological discussions, and fosters a commitment to social justice and personal growth.
-In addition to her church leadership, Buffy supports the local arts through her role as a house manager where she ensures a pleasant experience for patrons.
-Currently, she is working towards a degree in arts management in hopes of being the greatest JNSA program and volunteer coordinator that ever lived!
+In addition to her church leadership, Buffy supports the local arts through her role as a house manager where she ensures a pleasant experience for patrons visiting the theatre.
+Currently, she is working towards a degree in Sociology in hopes of being the greatest JNSA program and volunteer coordinator that ever lived!